jonallured/jonallured.com/source/_posts/2021-04-24-deploying-static-sites-via-circleci.md

 {%
   include
   framed_image.html
-  alt="Add SSH Key Screen in CircleCI Settings." src="/images/post-55/circleci-ssh-key.png"
+  alt="Add SSH key form screenshot" caption="Possibly hot take: this does not have to be a modal." src="/images/post-55/circleci-ssh-key.png"
 %}